soumitra-soundankar/arrakis_v2/project-brief.md

 | In order to understand the trading details as a user I want to be able to see the details of individual bonds | |
 | In order to help in the understanding of failed maturities, as a user I want to see the underlying trades linked to a bond | |

+## TODO - Add in some guidance for datamodel

 ## What Is A Bond?
 A bond is a type of investment security where an investor lends money to a company or government for a set period of time, in exchange for regular interest payments.
 When the bond reaches maturity (the time when the bond issuer must repay the original bond value to the bond holder), the issuer of the bond returns the investor’s money.